jessepav/lacygoill-wiki-backup/vim/vim9.md

 Conclusion: always use lambdas, but make sure to write them inside `:def` functions.

 ##
+## Vim complains that it doesn't know the function-local variable I'm referring to!

+    vim9script
+    def Func()
+        if 1
+           let n = 123
+        endif
+        echo n
+    enddef
+    defcompile

+    Error detected while processing function <SNR>1_Func:~
+    line    4:~
+    E1001: variable not found: n~

+A variable is local to its current block.

+Solution:  Declare it *before* the block where it's assigned a value.

+    vim9script
+    def Func()
+        let n: number
+        if 1
+           n = 123
+        endif
+        echo n
+    enddef
+    defcompile

+This makes  the variable  accessible in  the block where  it's declared  (and in nested blocks).
+Not in outer blocks:

+    vim9script
+    def Func()
+        if 1
+            let n: number
+            if 1
+               n = 123
+            endif
+        endif
+        echo n
+    enddef
+    defcompile

+    Error detected while processing function <SNR>1_Func:~
+    line    7:~
+    E1001: variable not found: n~

+### Now it complains about a script-local variable!

+    vim9script
+    def Func()
+        echo s:var
+    enddef
+    defcompile
+    s:var = 123

+    Error detected while processing function <SNR>1_Func:~
+    line    1:~
+    E1050: Item not found: var~

+Make sure your script-local variable is defined *before* the function – in which it's referred to – is compiled.

+    vim9script
+    def Func()
+        echo s:var
+    enddef
+    s:var = 123
+    defcompile
+    ✔

+From `:h fast-functions /prefix`:

+>     If the script the function is defined in is Vim9 script, then script-local
+>     variables can be accessed without the "s:" prefix.  **They must be defined**
+>     **before the function is compiled**.

+##
 ## The line number given in an error message looks wrong!

 It's not wrong.